-The MEXUSPAC Annex may be exercised in conjunction with regularlyscheduled local exercises.
+The MEXUSPAC Annex may be exercised in conjunction with regularly scheduled local oil spill response exercises.
 This may be accomplished by the inclusion of injects and scenarios to test various aspects of the MEXUS Plan and MEXUSPAC Annex.

 303 Training